How Does Distracted Driving Cause Motorcycle Accidents in DC?

 • Cognitive: This type of accident is when you disconnect mentally from what is happening on the road in front of you.

-• Using your cell phone: This includes talking, texting, checking email, scrolling social media networks, and more.
+• Using a cell phone: This includes talking, texting, checking email, scrolling social media networks, and more.
 A hands-free device does not take away the distraction either.
 Even though 33 states and the District of Columbia ban handheld phone use while driving, a 2023 NHTSA report found that at any given moment during the day, 326,170 drivers nationwide were holding phones to their ears.

 • Talking to passengers: This could also include monitoring backseat passengers, like young children in car seats.